masteringmodernpayments/book/state_and_history.md

 Inside the `aasm` block, every state we described earlier gets a `state` declaration, and every event gets an `event` declaration.
 Notice that the `:pending` state is what the record will be created with.
 Also, notice that the transition from `:pending` to `:processing` has an `:after` callback declared.
 After `aasm` updates the `state` property and saves the record it will call the `charge_card` method.

+Among other things, `aasm` will give you predicates to ask the model if it is in a particular state (for example, `finished?`).
+It will also create scopes for you, so you can find how many finished records there are with `Sale.finished.count`

 We moved the logic to charge the card from the controller into the model.
-This adheres to the Fat Model Skinny Controller priciple, where all of the logic lives in the model and the controller just drives it.
+This adheres to the [Fat Model Skinny Controller][fmsc] priciple, where all of the logic lives in the model and the controller just drives it.
 Let's see what the controller's `create` method looks like now:

 ```ruby
 def create